ColetteDigio/WebServerLogAnalyzer/README.md

   2. extract the `http` and `domain` out of url
 * Think about :
   1. when the data / logs getting bigger, what are the solution to this?
   2. when the http methods are also including POST, PUT, DELETE?
+(Used Regex pattern matching)

-## Thought process
+## Testing Performance
-1. Understand the task on high level
-2. Breaking down the task
-3. Write the simplest code to get the functionalities working
-4. Unit tests to verify implementation
-5. Think about how to improve the code base
-6. Improve set up process
-7. Documentation
+1. Tools - JConsole, JMH, MBean
+2. How to test the current "speed", what to look out for?
+3. Identify the part of the code that slowing down the execution, and is it possible to refactor to improve its efficiency?
+4. Create a log file big enough to crash the app after knowing the metrics
+5. Retest the code and observe its efficiency? test it again with refactored codes and see how it improves

 ## Feedback / More TODOs
 1. How is the jar file execute in production?
 (TBC)